 What foods are good for our eyesight?
-Many of us try to eat the right foods to slim down and get into shape, but our vision is important too.
+Many of us try to eat the right foods to slim down and get in shape, but our vision is important too.
 Does a carrot a day keep the optometrist away?
 Let’s separate fact from fiction and get the straight info on vitamins for the eyes.

-In an interesting turn, the myth of carrots and vision stems from World War II.
+In an interesting turn, the connection between carrots and vision stems from World War II.
 Most food was in short supply then—but not carrots.
 The British Royal Air Force credited eating carrots with an increased ability to see the enemy in the dark.
 This rumor was set in motion to motivate more people to eat carrots.
 Today, this vision-related scuttlebutt still exists and, as we’ve seen, there is some truth—along with some exaggeration—to it.

-Vitamin C for eyes
+3. Vitamin C

 Vitamin C is a health powerhouse.
 You can find it in fruits like oranges, kiwi, and strawberries, as well as vegetables like broccoli, mustard greens, and peppers.
 In addition to providing antioxidants, it can also help slow cataracts and provide needed eye vitamins for macular degeneration.

-Vitamin E for eye health
+4. Vitamin E

 Depending on which study you read, Vitamin E may serve as a great antioxidant and agent against cataracts and macular degeneration as well.
 You can find Vitamin E in many nuts, like almonds, peanuts, and pine nuts, along with dried apricots and sunflower seeds.